nycpivot/tdp-core/plugins/tpb-techinsights/README.md

 ```

-where `context` is of type `SurfaceStoreInterface`; `SurfaceToUseConstructor` is any subtype of `TpbSurface`, and the passed function is called a `SurfaceModifier` which is where you can interact with the surfaces instances and add different stuff to them.
+where `context` is of type `SurfaceStoreInterface`; `SurfaceToUse` is any subtype of `TpbSurface`, and the passed function is called a `SurfaceModifier` which is where you can interact with the surfaces instances and add different stuff to them.
 In the above example we are calling the method `add` to pass an `element` which is a `ReactElement`.

 There are scenarios in which more surfaces need to be manipulated in order to integrate the plugin —such as this wrapper— and for those use cases the `SurfaceStoreInterface` exposes the method `applyWithDependency` in which it is possible to pass several `SurfaceConstructor` dependencies which will be then made available to the `SurfaceModifier` function as parameters.